XevoInc/ws/README.md

 ### ws init
 When you run `ws init`, ws creates a `.ws` directory in the current working directory.
 This directory can contain multiple workspaces, but there is always a default workspace, which is the one that gets used if you don't specify an alternate workspace with the `-w` option.
-You may want to create multiple workspaces to manage multiple build configurations, such as separate debug and release builds.
+One reason to create multiple workspaces is to manage multiple build configurations, such as separate debug and release builds.
 However, all workspaces in the same `.ws` directory will still operate on the same source code (the repositories configured in `ws-manifest.yaml`).

+If you wish to create multiple workspaces, you can use `ws init` with an argument to do so.
+For example, `ws init new` would create a new workspace called `new`.
+However, it would not be used by default until you run `ws default new`.
+That said, you can also use `-w` to operate on it (e.g. `ws -w new build`).

 If you specify `-m`, you can manually point to a `ws-manifest.yaml` to use.
 By default, this is relative to a repository containing a git-repo manifest (e.g.